whispir/openapi/docs/Getting started/JSON-and-XML-headers.md

 # Using JSON and XML headers

-The new Whispir API has been designed and built to support the wide feature set provided in its past version.
-In particular, Whispir API continues to support both JSON and XML
+The Whispir API has been designed and built to support the wide feature set provided in its past version.
+In particular, Whispir API continues to support both JSON and XML.

-That said, new `Content-Type` and `Accept` headers are needed to successfully execute your calls.
-In fact - in order to manage and incorporate change in future versions of the API - Whispir’s API has implemented a versioning structure that allows application clients to choose which version of the API they would like to retrieve their responses from
+That said, `Content-Type` and `Accept` headers are needed to successfully execute your calls.
+In fact - in order to manage and incorporate change in future versions of the API - Whispir’s API has implemented a versioning structure that allows application clients to choose which version of the API they would like to retrieve their responses from.

-This allows new versions to be built and old versions to be supported concurrently, with no impact to clients when changes are made.
-Whispir’s API achieves this versioning capability by using Vendor Specific MIME Types (VSMT).

 ## List of Whispir’s VSMTs
-The following table lists the available mime types that will be accepted through Whispir’s API
+The following table lists the available mime types that will be accepted through Whispir’s API.

 **IMPORTANT**: The MIME Type is always singular: `message-v1`, not `messages-v1`.
 When not specified the API defaults to an XML answer.